Al3zama1/swe-notes/CCNA/52 - Wireless Fundamentals.md

 ![AP operating as a workgroup bridge](./img4/AP-as-a-workgroup-bridge.png)
 * PC1 does not have wireless capabilities, and also does not have access to a wired connection to SW1.
-* PC1 has a wired connection to the SWB, which has a wireless connection to the AP.
+* PC1 has a wired connection to the WGB, which has a wireless connection to the AP.
 ### Outdoor Bridge
 ![AP in outdoor bridge mode](./img4/AP-as-outdoor-bridge-mode.png)
 * An AP in **outdoor bridge** mode can be used to connect networks over long distances without a physical cable connecting them.